hasandg/spring-ai-e-learning-java-react-full-stack/README.md

 This project demonstrates various advanced UI components and features implemented in React with TypeScript and Material UI.

-## Features

-### PDF Viewer
-- Built with `react-pdf`
-- Support for page navigation, zooming, and downloading
-- Responsive design for various screen sizes

-### Charts
-- Built with `chart.js` and `react-chartjs-2`
-- Support for line, bar, pie, and radar charts
-- Responsive and interactive

-### Drag and Drop
-- Built with `react-dnd`
-- Task manager with drag and drop reordering
-- Priority and completion status visualization

 ## Getting Started

 ### Prerequisites